Writing the Hamat'sa

 Writing the Hamat̓sa incorporates probably every single text ever published on what is famously known as the Cannibal Dance.
 This is one of the best contributions to Northwest Coast anthropology, to the history of anthropology, and to Franz Boas’s rendition of ethnographic data available today.

 Aaron Glass is an associate professor at the Bard Graduate Center, New York.
-He is co-author of The Totem Pole: An Intercultural History (with Aldona Jonaitis); editor of Objects of Exchange: Social and Material Transformation on the Late Nineteenth-Century Northwest Coast; and co-editor of Return to the Land of the Head Hunters: Edward S. Curtis, the Kwakwa̱ka̱ꞌwakw, and the Making of Modern Cinema (with Brad Evans).
+He is co-author, with Aldona Jonaitis, of The Totem Pole: An Intercultural History; editor of Objects of Exchange: Social and Material Transformation on the Late Nineteenth-Century Northwest Coast; and co-editor, wiht Brad Evans, of Return to the Land of the Head Hunters: Edward S. Curtis, the Kwakwa̱ka̱ꞌwakw, and the Making of Modern Cinema.
 His documentary films include In Search of the Hamat̓sa: A Tale of Headhunting.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now